rbowsley/lamplighthelp/source/51-4-1_Creating_a_Work_Record.markdown

 - **{{Workarea}}s.**
    When you create a {{work}} record, you must select one {{workarea}}, and you might normally choose one or more {{subworkarea}}s too.
 These are essential as they categorise your {{work}} records so that you can easily sort through and report on them.

-   Your {{workareas}} and how they’re designed to be used are specific to your system, and using them properly will be crucial for your reporting as well as day-to-day record-keeping.
+   Your {{workarea}}s and how they’re designed to be used are specific to your system, and using them properly will be crucial for your reporting as well as day-to-day record-keeping.
 If you’re not sure which to use, speak with your system administrator.

 - **Location.**
    As well as a {{workarea}}, you may select a location.
 These let you view activities by location in the diary, and allow reporting based on where things have happened.
 If you don’t have locations available, just continue.